files-community/Website/src/routes/docs/configuring/tags/+page.md

 To search for tags, follow these steps:

-- Tap on the search box and type in `tag:` followed by the name of the tag, for example `tag: Photos`
+- Tap on the search box and type in `tag:` followed by the name of the tag, for example `tag:Photos`
 - You can search for multiple tags at once by separating tag names with a comma and space.
-For example `tag: Photos, Important`
+For example `tag:Photos, Important`

 ## How to edit or delete tags